-- LATEX (built on TEX) is a system for producing formatted text-based documents. - Unlike most word processors, the document is written in plain text, without formatting.
+- LATEX (built on TEX) is a system for producing formatted text-based documents. - Unlike a word processor (such as Microsoft Word), the document is written in plain text, without formatting.

-- LATEX (built on TEX) is a system for producing formatted text-based documents. - Unlike most word processors, the document is written in plain text, without formatting. - Markup commands are included in order to tell LATEX how the document should look.
+- LATEX (built on TEX) is a system for producing formatted text-based documents. - Unlike a word processor (such as Microsoft Word), the document is written in plain text, without formatting. - Markup commands are included in order to tell LATEX how the document should look.

-- Late Tex (built on Tex) is a system for producing formatted text-based documents. - Unlike most word processors, the document is written in plain text, without formatting. - Markup commands are included in order to tell LATEX how the document should look. - LATEX makes many decisions automatically in order to easily produce high quality output that doesn't require the reader to own proprietary software.
+- LATEX (built on TEX) is a system for producing formatted text-based documents. - Unlike a word processor (such as Microsoft Word), the document is written in plain text, without formatting. - Markup commands are included in order to tell LATEX how the document should look. - LATEX makes many decisions automatically in order to easily produce high quality (usually PDF) output that doesn't require the reader to own proprietary software.